Highland Council Headquarters: History

 The complex was extended further along Glenurquhart Road with a modern structure built of brick and glass which was completed in 1963 providing additional office accommodation.

 Inverness-shire County Council continued to hold its meetings at Inverness Castle until the council's abolition in 1975.
 Its successor, the Highland Regional Council, used the Glenurquhart Road site as its main offices, but the council chamber at Inverness Castle was too small to host meetings of the regional council.
 The new council therefore initially held its meetings in the larger council chamber at the former Ross and Cromarty County Council's headquarters at County Buildings, Dingwall.
 A purpose-built council chamber was subsequently added to the Glenurqhuart Road site, being a concrete structure to the south of the 1963 wing, linked to it by a first floor bridge.
 The council chamber cost £1.6m and was formally opened on 24 October 1986.

 The complex remained the seat of local government when the Highland Region was redesignated as a single-tier council area in 1996, since when the council has been called the Highland Council.

-A Pictish stone carved between 700 and 800 AD and found at Knocknagel, some 4 km south of Inverness, which became known as the "Knocknagael Boar Stone" because it depicted a boar, was recovered and placed behind glass within the complex in 1991.
+A Pictish stone carved between 700 and 800 AD and found at Knocknagael, some 4 km south of Inverness, which became known as the "Knocknagael Boar Stone" because it depicted a boar, was recovered and placed behind glass within the complex in 1991.

 Works of art in the building include a portrait by Charles Martin Hardie of Captain Abraham Howling, Master of Trinity House.